adironene/CSE15l/lab1.md

   - For the `Student ID`, type your ID starting with A
 - After hitting `submit`, click on `change your password`
 - Next, type in your old password, new password, and confirm password.
-- Select `no` for change TritonLink password
+- Select `no` to change TritonLink password
 - Select `yes` to change course-specific account password
 - Click back on `confirm password` and hit enter
 - _**Do NOT click on `Check Password`**_